Wednesday, May 6, 2015

 I hear birds calling out to their neighbors as if to say I am home.

-The turtle in the swimming pool slowly creeps along making several sweeps to clean the pool.
+The turtle in the swimming pool slowly creeps along, making several sweeps to clean the pool.

-Wind blowing the trees and grass
+Wind is blowing the trees and grass.

 God's beauty is all around, the living trees, trees, grass, birds, insects, and me sitting here taking it all in!!!!!!